Euston tube station: Reconstruction and extension

 Most of the C&SLR's route had been constructed with tunnels 10 ft 2 in or 10 ft 6 in in diameter, smaller than the 11 ft 6 in diameter that had been adopted as the standard for the CCE&HR and other deep level tube lines.
 The smaller tunnel size restricted the capacity of the C&SLR's trains and, in 1912, the C&SLR published a bill for their enlargement.
 A separate bill was published at the same time by the London Electric Railway (LER), that included plans to construct tunnels to connect the C&SLR at Euston to the CCE&HR's station at Camden Town.
 Together, the works proposed in these bills would enable trains of each company to run over the route of the other, effectively combining the two separate railways.
 The reconstruction and extension works were postponed during World War I and did not begin until 1922.
 The C&SLR platforms and the tunnels between Euston and Moorgate were closed for the reconstruction on 8 August 1922.
-They reopened on 20 April 1924 along with the new link to Camden Town.
+They reopened on 20 April 1924 along with the new link to Camden Town, though one station on that section, City Road, never reopened.